 The Company engages in equity-settled, share-based payment transactions in respect of services received from certain of its employees.
 The fair value of the services received is measured by reference to the fair value of the share options on the date of the grant.
 The grant measurement date is the date that a shared understanding of the terms of the award is established between the Company and the employee.
 The cost of the employee services received in respect of the share options granted is recognised in the income statement over the period that the services are received, which is the vesting period, with a corresponding increase in equity.
 To the extent that service is provided prior to the grant measurement date, the fair value of the share options is initially estimated and re-measured at each balance sheet date until the grant measurement date is achieved.
-The fair value of the options granted is determined using a binomial lattice option-pricing model, which takes into account the Ryanair Holdings plc share price over the life of the option and other relevant factors.
+The fair value of the options granted is determined using a binomial lattice option-pricing model, which takes into account the exercise price of the option, the current share price, the risk-free interest rate, the expected volatility of the Ryanair Holdings plc share price over the life of the option and other relevant factors.
 Non-market vesting conditions are taken into account by adjusting the number of shares or share options included in the measurement of the cost of employee services so that ultimately, the amount recognised in the income statement reflects the number of vested shares or share options.